fhiso/legacy-format/dates.md

 names* *must not* be used.

-{.note}  *Month names* are *required* to be at least three *characters* long to avoid conflicting with *epoch* names.
+{.note}  *Month names* are *required* to be at least three *characters* long to avoid conflicting with *epoch names*.

 The following words are reserved and *must not* be used as *month names* in any calendar: `ABT`, `AFT`, `AND`, `BEF`, `BET`, `CAL`, `EST`,